kloggy/HA-Irrigation-Version2/README.md

 --------------

-__Disclaimer__ - This has __NOT__ been extensivley tested.
-In fact as of now it has only been used on my desk!
+__Disclaimer__ - I have been using this package now for a few weeks and whilst I do not use all the features I am confident that it all works as it has now also been used by some other people.
 Feel free of course to use, adapt or change it in any way you see fit.
 But if you do find errors I'd be interested to know so I can look at it although no promises can be made regarding how or when I will get to fix anything.

 Likewise if you come up with any improvements also please tell me!